 dotSize Simply the size of the dots.
-The default makes the dots smaller the more obsercreateOutput For testing purposes.
+The default makes the dots smaller the more observations that are included.

+createOutput For testing purposes.
 Defaults to TRUE.
 If FALSE, no plots are generated.

 A sne based plot showing which events that belong to a cluster dominated by the first or the second group.